On 27th September 2018, we held our first multi-site Demo Day, bringing teams together from our tenth London cohort and our first Berlin Cohort.

 We had over 400 of the world’s top investors attend EUR10 Demo Day, all eager to see the latest batch of globally ambitious deep tech companies from our London and Berlin cohorts.

-Many of the people in the room flew into London specifically to attend our Demo Day from all over Europe and the US…and they were warmly received by the EF team on their arrival at King’s Place.
+Many of the people in the room flew into London specifically to attend our Demo Day from all over Europe and the US, and were warmly received by the EF team on their arrival at King’s Place.

-EF Co-Founder Matt Clifford opens EF EUR10 Demo Day before handing over to Head of Expansion Anne-Marie Droste to walk the audience through the company’s remarkable growth this year, which has seen EF add three new locations to its portfolio — Berlin, Hong Kong and Paris.
+EF Co-Founder Matt Clifford opens EF EUR10 Demo Day before handing over to Head of Expansion Anne-Marie Droste to walk the audience through the company’s remarkable growth this year.

 After Anne Marie wraps up, EF Co-Founder Alice Bentinck, our MC for the day, gets ready to introduce the first company, Nodes & Links.